 Chocolate bark is a pretty common treat around the holidays, and you won’t get any complaints from us.
 What we especially love about this two-toned treat is the mixture of white and semi-sweet chocolate.
 Accented with the kiss of peppermint, this addicting treat is a definite crowd-pleaser.

 - Line a baking sheet with parchment paper and set aside.

 - In a microwave-safe bowl, combine the white chocolate chips and 1 teaspoon of the vegetable oil.
-Heat for one minute, then stir well.
-Continue to heat for 20 second intervals, stirring after each heating, until the chocolate is melted.
+Heat for 1 minute, then stir well.
+Continue to heat for 20-second intervals, stirring after each heating, until the chocolate is melted.

 - Mix the peppermint extract into the chocolate.

 - Spread the chocolate mixture evenly in a thin rectangle on the prepared baking sheet.

 - In another clean, microwave-safe bowl, add the semi-sweet chocolate and the remaining 1 teaspoon of the vegetable oil.
 Microwave as before.

 - Pour the semi-sweet chocolate over the white chocolate and use a spatula to spread evenly.

 - Immediately sprinkle the top with the candy cane pieces.

 - Freeze or refrigerate until completely hardened (about 20 minutes), then break into pieces.